IntelliTect/Coalesce/docs/pages/loading-and-serialization/index.rst

 Coalesce is based on :ref:`Entity Framework Core`.
 As a result, it is subjected to all of the rules and conventions that EF imposes.
 Chief among these is lazy loading - EF Core does not support lazy loading.

-.. _`DefaultLoadingBehavior`:
+.. _DefaultLoadingBehavior:
 Default Loading Behavior
 ........................

 When an object or list of objects is requested, the default behavior of Coalesce is to load all of the immediate relationships of the object (parent objects and child collections), as well as the far side of many-to-many relationships.

 In most cases, however, you'll probably want more or less data than what the default behavior provides.
+You can achieve this by using the methods outlined below.